evilusean/Khan/Algebra/Algebra 2/GM-Algebra2-Notes.md

 For division problems, the final answer must always be presented in the standard complex form $a+bi$.
 This often requires separating the single fraction into two fractions after rationalization.
 ## Algebra II - Lesson 63 - The Square Root Property and Completing the Square - 20November2025 :
 https://www.youtube.com/watch?v=2wrPGtP61fo&t=26h53m30s
+- $ax^2 + bx +c = 0$ : **Standard Form of Quadratic Equation** : a quadratic equation has a squared term and no terms of higher degree, 'a' 'b' and 'c' can be any real number except 'a' is not allowed to be '0'
+-